rfofrich/rfofrich.github.io/_teachings/on-thin-ice.md

 ---
-title: "On Thin Ice: Climate Change and the Cryosphere"
+title: "Introduction to the Cryosphere: Climate Change and the Cryosphere"
 role: Teaching Assistant
 institution: Dept. of Earth System Science, UC Irvine
 years: "2020, 2021"